hwayne/learntla-v2/docs/core/operators.rst

   {t \in ClockType: t[2] = 29 /\ t[3] = 0}

+.. todo:: Why not t[2] = 30?
+We're 1-indexing, right?

+.. todo:: At first I misunderstood that as “all the times in the second half of the hour” and wondered why there isn't a > anywhere.
+Maybe check if others misread it similarly?

 Map and filter are great for utility, too.
 The *range* of a sequence is the set of all elements in the sequence.
 We can get that with a set map: